Best Pillow for Back Sleepers

 Pillows for Back Sleepers

 A memory foam pillow is a good choice for back sleepers because it provides firm support.
-One of the keys to good rest is to keep the neck and spine aligned during sleeping.
+The key to a good night’s rest is to keep the neck and spine aligned during sleeping.
 Memory foam gently supports and aligns the neck so that you have good posture while you sleep.

 Another benefit to memory foam is that it is neither too hard nor too soft.
 The material responds to temperature, so when your head and neck are resting in an area, it softens according to your temperature and weight, providing personalized support every time.
 Most memory foam pillows are made with Visco elastic foam that conforms to the shape of your head and neck for custom support.

 A shredded memory foam pillow is made up of shredded memory foam material which makes the pillow more mouldable.
-When the density of the pillow is adjusted, it can provide better support to the neck and shoulders, and so prevent backaches.
+When the density of the pillow is adjusted, it can provide better support to the neck and shoulders, preventing backaches.

 The more common memory foam pillow comes in a single sheet of foam.
-While this is all right with many people, there are still others who want to be able to personalise support further.
+While this is sufficient for some people, there are still others who want to be able to personalise their support.
 Taking out the extra foam you don’t need while sleeping can make it easier for you to achieve better sleep quality.

 Gel pillows help keep you cool at night.
 This is very advantageous if you sleep in a temperate climate or if you get hot too easily.
 In some types of gel pillows, there are gel inserts that help dissipate heat and keep you cool at night.
 In other models, the pillow itself is infused with gel, a technology that provides the same cooling feeling.

-There are back sleepers who prefer the cloud-like experience of polyester or fibrefill pillows.
 These pillows are great because they are mouldable and offer good support, especially if they are fluffed and maintained regularly.
-These are also some of the most affordable brands, so you can replace them every 2 years to keep them fresh.
+These are also some of the most affordable types of pillows, so you can replace them every 2 years to keep them fresh.

 The downside to polyester or fibrefill pillows is that they get clumpy over time.
 This results in a decrease in their supportiveness.
 If you don’t replace them regularly, they can cause headaches and poor sleep quality.
 You don’t want to keep getting up at night to punch the clumps out of your pillows.

 Back sleepers with allergies should buy hypoallergenic pillows.
-They are made with manmade or natural fibres that are not known to cause allergies.
+They can be made with manmade or natural fibres that are not known to cause allergies.
 In some cases, they are also treated with chemicals or made with materials that are known to deter allergens.

 Make sure to check the materials used in your hypoallergenic pillows.
 Some bamboo pillows are marketed as hypoallergenic but the material is susceptible to dust mites.